Archive

 With Gears, web applications can naturally interact with your desktop, JavaScript performance is increased, and you can store data locally in a fully search-able database.

-Gears-enabled websites include Google Docs, Wordpress an YouTube Video Uploader.
+Gears-enabled websites include Google Docs, WordPress an YouTube Video Uploader.

 A full run down on new features can be found in the Google Gears Blog, and you can download a copy of Google Gears from http://gears.google.com/.